napodan/android/readme.md

 Getting the oxygen sources :

-repo init -u git://github.com/napodan/android -b newoxygen
+repo init -u git://github.com/napodan/android -b oxygen_4.3

 You will got an error message :